From Protection to Profits: A Simple Guide to Equity Futures (Hedging & Trading Explained)

 SHORT HEDGE: PROTECTING A FUTURE SALE

-When to use: You plan to sell shares later but worry prices will fall before you sell - a practical form of futures risk management..
+When to use: You plan to sell shares later but worry prices will fall before you sell.

 How it works: Sell futures today to lock in today's selling price.
 If the stock drops later, futures profit offsets the lower market price.